Wolox/tech-guides/infrastructure/docs/docker/docs/docker-aws.md

     * Ruby on Rails app that needs to run the server, sidekiq and redis
     * NodeJS app that needs redis or any other service

 In such cases, AWS provides the possibility to deploy more than one container to the same instance.
 If using this option, AWS will no build the docker images for us.
-To get this working, you'll need to follow these steps:
+-Before getting started with this, you must go through the `Install AWS EB CLI` section at the top of this document.- To get this working, you'll need to follow these steps:

     1. Visit [AWS ECS](https://console.aws.amazon.com/ecs/home) and create a new repository for the app image.
     2. Obtain the ElasticBeanstalk instance role in `ElasticBeanstalk` -> `Configuration` -> `Security` -> `Service Role`